azizalwatban/deafrica-docs/platform_tools/index_platform.rst

       :doc:`deafrica_map`

-      The Digital Earth Africa interactive visualisation map provides users with the tools to visualise satellite images and decision ready data over the African continent.
+      The Digital Earth Arabia interactive visualisation map provides users with the tools to visualise satellite images and decision ready data over Saudi Arabia.

       :doc:`More <deafrica_map>`